Death abroad

 Submitting documents through the Finnish embassy

-If you are a Finnish citizen or a foreign citizen permanently residing in Finland, you may also submit the documents to us through a Finnish embassy abroad, either in person or by mail.
-Otherwise, you can ask the embassy whether it is possible to submit documents through them.
+- If you are a Finnish citizen or a foreign citizen permanently residing in Finland, you may also submit the documents to us through a Finnish embassy.
+The mission will charge a fee for this service.
+You can either deliver the documents in person, or send them by post to the embassy.

 Fill in the paper form Notification of death abroad at the embassy or in advance.
+Do not use the online form.
 This way, all documents related to your matter will be kept together.

 Frequently asked questions